pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ## PAM-02: ApiKey

-The ApiKey created when the user is created is a standard ApiKey.
-In the example here, the length and age of the ApiKey is updated, such that it is automatically updated when it reaches a defined age.

 The ApiKey is used when the `PAM User` connector is requesting a password update for a PAM user.

+It is created as a standard ApiKey when the local PAM user is created.
+In the example here, the length the ApiKey is updated and the password age enforcement is turned off.

 ### PAM-02 - Password Composition Policy